J3RN/blog/content/posts/2021-10-14-elixir-behaviours-vs-protocols.md

 #=> "A 41' boat powered by diesel"
 ```

 This has also exposed another power of protocols: a protocol can dispatch to a module that is not known to it.
 For instance, the authors of the `String.Chars` protocol had no idea that I would come along and implement their protocol for my `Boat` struct.
 And they didn't have to!
-Using protocols replaces the explicitly defined `implementation/1` function in the behaviour example above with something more flexible—so long as the implementation is determined solely based on the type of the argument.
+Protocols essentially implement the `implementation/1` function we defined in the behaviour example above by dispatching solely by the type of the argument, and the dispatcher is automatically extended to any new implementations.

-The popular [Jason library](https://hexdocs.pm/jason) uses this concept with its `Jason.Encoder` protocol.
-You can implement the `Jason.Encoder` protocol to tell Jason how to JSON-encode your structs.
+The popular [Jason library](https://hexdocs.pm/jason) uses this concept with its [`Jason.Encoder` protocol](https://hexdocs.pm/jason/Jason.Encoder.html#content).
+You can implement the `Jason.Encoder` protocol on your structs to tell Jason how to JSON-encode them.

-Alright, let's tie what we've now learned about protocols with our example from earlier, but with a slight twist.
-Instead of the user providing us the _name_ of a product, they will choose a product from our collection of `Boat`s, `Component`s, and `Car`s (where `Boat`, `Component`, and `Car` are each modules defining a struct).
+Alright, let's tie what we've now learned about protocols together with our example from earlier, but with a slight twist.
+Instead of the user providing us the _name_ of a product, they will choose a product from our collection of `Boat`s, `Component`s, and `Car`s (where `Boat`, `Component`, and `Car` are structs).

 Modifying our behaviour-based solution from earlier to fit this new model yields the following:
 ```elixir